 GymPact vs Beeminder

 If we were nervous about our competitors — and we’re not — we might be most nervous about GymPact.
-GymPact is currently an iPhone app (Android coming soon) that pays you money for going to the gym, funded by the slackers who failed to get themselves off the couch.
+GymPact is currently an iPhone app (UPDATE: Android as well now) that pays you money for going to the gym, funded by the slackers who failed to get themselves off the couch.
 But they just raised almost a million dollars of funding and changed their name to Pact, Inc with the intention to expand beyond incentivizing gym usage.

 You’re literally betting on your own success and the people who lose fund the people who win.